There are different ways to plan your story depending on your own way of thinking.

 If you’re anything like me, you’ll end up with a sheet of paper covered in names, motivations, and lines connecting them with little plot points.
 However, if you prefer bullet points or spreadsheets, it’s totally fine.
 Just make sure your characters are mapped out so you know who you’re playing with.

-Mapping Your Plot Points
+Plan Your Story Plot Points

 When you’ve established your Protagonist and Antagonist, what their story goal is, and who the surrounding characters are, you can start mapping how your story will play out.